 (ii) the “new employer” must be read as a reference to the Financial Sector Conduct Authority or the South African Reserve Bank, as the case may be, in respect of the staff to be transferred to either of these entities.

-(c) The agreements referred to in section 197 of the Labour Relations Act, 1995, must address the transfer of the staff of the Financial Services Board to the pension funds of the Financial Sector Conduct Authority and the South African Reserve Bank, respectively.
+(c) The agreements referred to in section 197 of the Labour Relations Act, 1995, must address the transfer of the staff of the Financial Services Board to the pension fund of the South African Reserve Bank, where applicable.

-(2) The Financial Sector Conduct Authority, at the date on which this Part comes into effect, becomes liable, on the terms and conditions set out in resolutions of the Financial Services Board, for the liability of the Financial Services Board to subsidise the cost of the contributions payable to a medical scheme registered under the Medical Schemes Act by—
+(2) The Financial Sector Conduct Authority, at the date on which this section comes into effect, becomes liable, on the terms and conditions set out in resolutions of the Financial Services Board, for the liability of the Financial Services Board to subsidise the cost of the contributions payable to a medical scheme registered under the Medical Schemes Act by—

 (a) a person who was employed by the Financial Services Board as at 1 January 1998 and remained continuously so employed until he or she died or retired from the Financial Services Board; or